 Insight Alert: Profits Interests Ruling

-IRS Revenue Procedure 93-27 provides a safe harbor rule for the definition of a “profits interest.”
-It defines a profits interest as a partnership interest rather than a capital interest that would give the holder a share of the proceeds if the partnership assets were sold at fair market value and the proceeds were then distributed in complete liquidation.
+IRS Revenue Procedure 93-27 provides a safe harbor rule for the definition of a profits interest.
+It defines a profits interest as a partnership interest rather than a capital interest that would give the holder a share of the proceeds if the partnership assets were sold at fair market value, and the proceeds were then distributed in complete liquidation.
 In addition, a profits interest can be provided for services to or for the benefit of a partnership and the individual’s capacity as a partner in anticipation of becoming a partner.
-Generally, profits Interests are not taxable on receipt, provided they do not (1) relate to “substantially certain and predictable steam of income”; (2) are held for at least two years prior to disposition; and (3) are not granted by a publicly traded partnership.
+Generally, profits interests are not taxable on receipt, provided they do not (1) relate to “substantially certain and predictable streams of income;”(2) are held for at least two years prior to disposition; and (3) are not granted by a publicly traded partnership.
+Profits interests held for less than three years may have long-term capital gains reserved as short-term capital gains.

 The IRS has taken the position that the taxpayer in ES NPA Holdings, LLC, could not benefit from the safe harbor of Rev. Proc.
 93-27 because the taxpayer did not provide services to the issuing partnership but rather to a lower-tier partnership.

-The result of this case should be further proof that the grant of a profits interest to a lower-tier partnership, including those issued on a back-to-back basis, fall within Rev. Proc.
+The Tax Court reading Rev. Proc.
+93-27 expansively held in favor of the taxpayer, provided that the taxpayer receives a profits interest issued out of the partnership in consideration of the services that were, among other things, for the benefit of another partnership that may have qualified for the safe harbor.
+The Court also looked to a contemporaneous arms-length transaction that was acceptable evidence of value for determining that the profits interest only entitled the taxpayer to a share of post-grant profits.
+Thus, it qualified as a profits interest rather than a capital interest.
+The result of this case should be further proof that the grant of a profits interest to a lower-tier partnership, including those issued on a back-to-back basis, falls within Rev. Proc.
 93-27.
 Again, the applicable profits interest would be based on the profits of the lower-tier partnership only.
-We continue to recommend that taxpayers consider filing Section 83(b) election for the grant of the profits interests if it is subject to a substantial risk of forfeiture.
+We recommend taxpayers consider filing Section 83(b) election for the grant of the profits interests if it is subject to a substantial risk of forfeiture.